volkanagun/SentencePartitioning/README.md

   }
 ```

 To change the fromDictionary training, you must obtain the lemmas of the words for the target language.
+These words must be assed by ``` dictionaryTrie.add(Array(word, "END")) method.

+## Inference

+In the inference rankLM sentenceSplit method takes the tokenized sentences to predict the most likely sequence.
+It returns single sentence sequence which is partitioned into its n-grams.